olimay/voronoi/README.md

 # voronoi

-Utilities for creating voronoi cells
+Utilities for creating and displaying Voronoi Cells.

 ## Voronoi Diagram